CHCDS

 Benefits

 • Financial & Infrastructure Benefits 1.
 Financial assistance as per Detailed Project Report (DPR).
-1. Up to ₹5,00,000or 2% of project cost for baseline survey/DPR preparation (whichever is less).
+1. Up to ₹5,00,000 or 2% of project cost for baseline survey/DPR preparation (whichever is less).
 1. 3% of total project cost for Project Monitoring Unit (PMU).
 1. Creation of infrastructure such as:

 • Common Facility Centres